gmfcastro/simplechain/README.md

 ### Prerequisites

-You need the LTS verion of node installed in your machine.
-You can get it here : https://nodejs.org/en/
+You need the Node Version Manager (nvm) installed in your machine.
+You can get it here : https://github.com/creationix/nvm#installation

 ### Installing

-After having the node installed you can fork this project into your account and clone it.
+After having the nvm installed you can fork this project into your account and clone it.
 In the root folder of the project execute:

 ```
+nvm install
 npm install
 ```